fazelsamar/go-ecommerce/Readme.md

-# Go Eccomerce
+# Go Ecommerce
-This Go application is a backend implementation for an eccomerce application.
+This Go application is a backend implementation for an ecommerce application.
 It provides a range of features such as user authentication, products management, creating carts and orders.
+This project is using clean architecture.

 ## Technologies Used
 - Go